HamedCoding/QLFrozenLake/README.md

 The agent should start from start position (state: 0), and reach the goal (state: 15 or 24) by walking in the frozen areas.
 If the agent reach the goal, it gets a reward (1.0).

-It should be noted that the action numbers map to the following directions:
+It should be noted that the action numbers indicate the following directions:
 Action: Direction
 0:  Left
 1:  Down